 You can find the journals, and articles, held by the University Library use the Summon search box also below.
 Use these in combination with the journals you may be able to access through your employer using an NHS Athens logon.

-You also have access to a range of databases that will support you in your studies, including literature searching and meta-analyses.
-You can access the key databases using the links below.
+You also have access to a range of databases to find relevant academic articles.
+Access key databases using the links below.

 It is important that you use reputable and reliable websites.
 The information at the bottom of this page on the left and the right provides guidance on how to identify reliable sources of information on the internet.